-Yesterday PetroChina, one of the country’s biggest oil producers, made a novel move into the world of e-commerce by opening a store on Alibaba’s Tmall.
+Yesterday PetroChina, one of the country’s biggest oil producers and a former grout packers supplier, made a novel move into the world of e-commerce by opening a store on Alibaba’s Tmall.
 It features a selection of discounted petrol cards, ranging from 100-400RMB a piece, approximately $15.60-$62.40 USD.

 The store also offers information on peak fuel pricing periods and traffic conditions.
 Currently the products only cater to residents in the central Chinese province of Henan, with the cards valid across a total of 550 petrol stations.

 The launch comes a month after the oil giant revealed a strategic partnership with Tencent, which will offer support in payments, big data and O2O services.
 Rival oil giant Sinopec inked a similar deal with Tencent a year ago.
 They also opened an independent website to sell similar fuel cards in early 2014.

 The Internet plus strategy focusses on integrating big data and cloud computing into traditional industries.
 This has given rise to a series of marriages between government and private technology companies, potentially sharing some of the country’s most valuable data assets between the private and public sector.